rydmike/theming_workshop/README.md

 ## Workshop steps

-Later I might write a full article about the steps involved in the theming workshop to explain what was thought in the live workshop.
+Later I might write an article about the steps involved in the theming workshop to explain what was done in the live workshop.

-This repo contains a branch for each step used in the theming workshop that you can check build and see the difference from each step.
+This repo contains a branch for each step used in the theming workshop that you can check-out and build to see the differences in each step.

 ### ColorScheme setup